asyncapi/modelina/API.md

 <a name="CommonModel+getNearestDependencies"></a>

 ### commonModel.getNearestDependencies()
-This function returns an array of `$id`s from all the CommonModel's it immediate depends on.
+Returns an array of unique `$id`s from all the CommonModel's this model depends on.

 **Kind**: instance method of [<code>CommonModel</code>](#CommonModel)
 <a name="CommonModel.toCommonModel"></a>